 We’d all heard about plastic pollution, and many people were already actively helping.
 But having the greatly respected David Attenborough, eloquently explain our destruction of nature through plastic, just seemed to do the trick in hitting it home.

 Invented way back, in 1907, interest in plastic slowly grew until it finally exploded throughout the world with the initial surge beginning in the 1960s.
 And it hasn’t stopped or slowed down since.
 Easily and cheaply created, but not so easy to disappear.

 The worst offenders

-Whist we are rushing to develop initiates and alternatives to stop commercial plastic waste, there are small things we can do as individuals, each and every day.
+While we are rushing to develop initiatives and alternatives to stop commercial plastic waste, there are small things we can do as individuals, every day.

 At home VS on the road